Prosthetic Care will be a Part of your Life from this Point Forward

 At times it may feel like you’re visiting a strange country where people speak a language you don’t understand.
 There is a lot to learn and to make it a little easier; here is a list of key considerations to keep in mind.

-Unlike your surgeon, physical therapist, or even some of your friends, you will continue to see your prosthetic provider throughout your lifetime.
+Unlike your surgeon or physical therapist, you will continue to see your prosthetic provider throughout your lifetime.
 It will be important to have a provider you can develop a good rapport with and that you truly believe has your best interests in mind.
 Open, direct communication is the center of a successful patient-prosthetist relationship.
 Clearly, this relationship will be easier to build if your prosthetic provider is located relatively close to where you live.

 Choosing your prosthetist will be one of the most important decisions you make.
 It is important that you interview several prosthetists and decide, on your own, who will work best to get you back to living life to the fullest.
 Remember you have a choice of providers.